insektionen/trustee-postitions/board/Member of the board.md

 ### Description

 As a member of the board you perform all the board related tasks that are not handled by the precedium.

-##### Time Requirement
+Board members are responsible for working with the boards strategic questions as well as the areas the board consider important.
+You will attend board meetings and do smaller tasks such as writing descriptions for trustee-positions.
+You might also cook food for the chapter meetings
+The biggest task that you might do is plan the thankyou-party for all the trustees.

+- **Access Privileges:** Kistan and the board room.
-10h / month.
+- **Time Requirement:** 10h / month.

 ### Experiences gained

-You learn to pick up small projects and learn what it – and it's subject – is about quickly.
+You will learn how meetings are done and take responsibility for projects big and small.

 ### History